Flowers2Algernon/LeeCodePath/README.md

 ###### What is this repository do?

-Through LeetCode problems to practice DSA.
+Through LeetCode problems practice DSA.

 ###### What language?